ncatlab/nlab-content/pages/4/1/0/0/14/content.md

 * Observations and results from experiments
 * Ideas for future work

-Apart from not having actual physical experiments, this matches the content of the _n_Lab fairly well.
-The key difference between the _n_Lab and an "ordinary" lab book is that it is public.
+Apart from not having actual physical experiments, this matches the content of the $n$Lab fairly well.
+The key difference between the $n$Lab and an "ordinary" lab book is that it is public.
 By making it public we hope to achieve two things:

 1. To enable others to benefit from our work while it is still being done.
 2. To benefit from the work of others while we are doing it.